NIFTy-PPL/NIFTy/paper/paper.md

 Not all problems are well described by regularly spaced pixels.
 For more complicated pixel spacings, \texttt{NIFTy.re} features Iterative Charted Refinement [@Edenhofer2022], a GP model for arbitrarily deformed spaces.
-This model exploits nearest neighbor relations on various coarsening of the discretized modeled space and runs very efficiently on GPUs.
+This model exploits nearest neighbor relations on various coarsenings of the discretized modeled space and runs very efficiently on GPUs.
-For one dimensional problems with arbitrarily spaced pixel, \texttt{NIFTy.re} also implements multiple flavors of Gauss-Markov processes.
+For one-dimensional problems with arbitrarily spaced pixels, \texttt{NIFTy.re} also implements multiple flavors of Gauss-Markov processes.

 ## Building Up Complex Models

 Models are rarely just a GP prior.
-Commonly, a model contains at least several non-linearities that transform the GP prior or combine it with other random variables.
+Commonly, a model contains at least a few non-linearities that transform the GP prior or combine it with other random variables.
 For building more complex models, \texttt{NIFTy.re} provides a `Model` class that offers a somewhat familiar object-oriented design yet is fully JAX compatible and functional under the hood.
-The following code showcases such a model that builds up a slightly more involved model using the objects from the previous example.
+The following code shows how to build a slightly more complex model using the objects from the previous example.

 ```python
 from jax import numpy as jnp